Projects & Construction Plans

 Carlisle Road Signal Improvement Project

-Creekwood Park Boat Lauch Project
+Creekwood Park Boat Launch Project

-A Township project, this is funded with DCNR Grant funds up to $150,000.
-This project will construct a new boat launch at Creekwood Park, provide additional parking including space for trailers, and improving Creekwood Drive to provide better roadway access to the park.
-This project is anticipated to be completed by the end of 2025.
+A Township project, this was recently completed at a cost of around $300,000 which had a $150,000 funded from a DCNR Grant.
+This project constructed a new boat launch at Creekwood Park, provides additional parking including space for trailers, and improves Creekwood Drive to provide better roadway access to the park.

 Highland Park Tennis Court Reconstruction Project